-We have adopted a written code of business conduct that applies to our supervisory directors, officers, and employees, a current copy of which is posted on the Corporate Governance Page in the Investor Relations section of our website, www.vistaprint.com.
-In addition, we intend to post on our website all disclosures that are required by law or NASDAQ stock market listing standards concerning any amendments to, or waivers from, any provision of the code.
+We have adopted a written code of business conduct that applies to our supervisory directors, officers, and employees, a current copy of which is posted on the Corporate Governance Page in the Investor Relations section of our website, www.cimpress.com.
+In addition, we intend to post on our website all disclosures that are required by law or The Nasdaq Stock Market listing standards concerning any amendments to, or waivers from, any provision of the code.